frank184/FreeEditor/README.md

 # FreeEditor
 ## Overview
 A small text editor project.
-Download the .jar file to try it out!
+Download the FreeEditor.jar file to try it out!

 ## ToDo
 - documentChanged, waiting for undo/redo